hardiktaneja239/E-commerce-website/README.md

-# E-commerce-website
-It's a clothing website names as Amexin
 # E-commerce Website

-A fully responsive and interactive e-commerce website created using *HTML, **CSS, and **JavaScript*.
+A fully responsive and interactive e-commerce website created using *HTML, **CSS, and **JavaScript* Named as Amexin.

 ## Features
 - Home page with product listings